 Spanking at school

 The disciplinary hitting of students in the United States typically involves battering the buttocks with a flat stick or board called a paddle.
-At the time of this writing, the practice is legal in 21 states.
+At the time of this writing, the practice is legal in twenty-one states.
 It should be understood that paddling is not the only method for inflicting pain.
 Forced exercise and denial of use of the bathroom, for instance, are commonly used as forms of corporal punishment.
 But paddling, because it is specifically prescribed and so blatant, serves to overshadow and thereby give cover to less obvious forms of abusive treatment.

 Corporal punishment is deemed by its users and defenders as being in the children’s best interests and essential to the smooth functioning of the school.
 Were that true, schools that are the most punitive would be the highest-performing, children who are routinely punished would be the best behaved, and teachers’ colleges would teach paddling.
 In fact, school systems with the highest rates of corporal punishment are the worst-performing, children who are the most punished are the most troubled and difficult to manage, and there is not one accredited college in the United States that instructs future educators in the proper method for hitting children.
 Documented research shows a correlation between school corporal punishment and certain negative social outcomes.
 States that have the highest rates of school paddling also have the lowest graduation rates, the highest rates of teen pregnancy, the highest incarceration rates and the highest murder rates.

-The use of corporal punishment in schools also has a demoralizing effect on teachers who don’t condone the practice.
+The use of corporal punishment in schools also has a demoralising effect on teachers who don’t condone the practice.
 They have difficulty working alongside paddlers.
 Their survival in such an environment depends on their willingness to remain silent about what they witness.
 They know that paddlers feel threatened by their very presence.
 It’s not unusual for a paddling school to degenerate to a level where it is nothing more than a magnet and safe haven for incompetent teachers, including some who are dangerously unfit to be left in charge of children.
 Teachers who favor a power-based management style, including the use of corporal punishment, sometimes rise to positions of authority where they set a bad example for everyone under their control and influence.
 A teacher recounts this experience when he applied for a position in such a place:

 The interview began with the director asking me how I felt about corporal punishment.
 I told him that I disapproved of it and that I couldn’t and wouldn’t do it.
 He replied, ‘Well, since that’s the way you feel, you’re of no use to us here,’ and the interview was over.

 School corporal punishment has disappeared nearly everywhere in the developed world.
 Not one country in Europe permits it, and abolition is spreading at a rapid pace among developing nations.
 Virtually nowhere is there any movement within governments or among educators to reverse this trend and return to the old ways.
 Only one country on record temporarily revoked its prohibition against hitting students: Germany during the Nazi era.
-Meanwhile, approximately 1/4 million beatings are inflicted on students in schools of the United States every year.
+Meanwhile, approximately a quarter of a million beatings are inflicted on students in schools of the United States every year.

 What should enlightened, responsible parents do about corporal punishment in their schools?
 If you knew that a school bus had bald tires and faulty brakes, you would not let your child ride that bus, and you would demand that your school authorities correct the problem immediately.
 If you knew that the air ducts in your school were contaminated with asbestos and the classrooms were painted with lead-based paint, you’d remove your child immediately and alert other parents to the danger.
 Corporal punishment is no different.
 It is very dangerous, and all sensible people in the community should unite in opposition to it.